1It came to pass after this that Nahash the king of the children of Ammon died and his son reigned in his place.

 17It was told David, and he gathered all Israel together and passed over the Jordan, and came on them and set up his battle formations against them.
 And when David had set up battle formations against the Syrians, they fought against him.

-18The Syrians fled before Israel, and David killed of the Syrians the men of 7,000 chariots, and 40,000 footmen, and killed Shophach the captain of the army.
+18The Syrians fled before Israel, and David killed of the Syrians 7,000 charioteers, and 40,000 footsoldiers, and killed Shophach the commander of the army.

-19When the servants of Hadadezer saw that they were defeated by Israel, they made peace with David and served him; neither would the Syrians help the children of Ammon any more.
+19When the servants of Hadadezer saw that they were defeated by Israel, they made peace with David and served him, and the Syrians were not willing to save the children of Ammon any more.